donnemartin/system-design-primer/README-vi.md

 - Request - response: "yêu cầu / truy vấn" - "hồi đáp / trả lời".
 - Message
 - OS: "hệ điều hành" is sometimes too mouthful.

+### Translation that I found not commonly used / accepted in Vietnamese but is a great translation any way

+- stale: thiu